From John DeCock, environmental activist and writer, on the Huffington Post

 If you are alive in 2011, no matter what your age, you have been part of one of the largest and worst experiments in history.
 No matter how carefully you eat or drink or watch your exposure to toxins, your body has chemicals in it that do not belong there and have the potential to make you ill, even fatally ill.

 You didn't give anyone permission to experiment on you, it just happened to you.
 Chemicals have been spewing from smokestacks, sprayed on crops, dumped in your water, incorporated into your food, clothing and shelter.
-You've been exposed to laLinkrge amounts mercury if you eat fish, you've breathed in asbestos from fabrics and building materials.
+You've been exposed to large amounts mercury if you eat fish, you've breathed in asbestos from fabrics and building materials.
 You've ingested lead from paint.
 You have consumedBisphenol-a since the 1950's or since you were a baby if you were born later.
 You probably havePCB's in the tissues of your body.
 If you eat meat, you are eating antibiotics meant for livestock.
 This is a particularly shoddy experiment since there is no control group, no hypothesis and the experimenters ignore the outcomes.

 In spite of the fact that we have many laws on the books to protect us and federal and state regulators to enforce the laws, the sheer scale of pollution has overwhelmed us.
 We all pay the price for this with our health and our very lives.